Hiteshlko1/Hotel-Booking-Analysis/README.md

 **We will:**
 - Perform the Feature Engineering to make new featuers
 - Perform the Data Selection to select only relevant features
-- Tranform the Data (Categorial to Numerical)
-- Split the data (Train Test Split)
-- Model the data (Fit the Data)
+- Visualize the data with the help of charts and graphs
-- And finally Evaluate our model
+- Finally came with few insights by analyzing them .

 ## Tools and Libraries Used
 We have used Python 3 to its following packages: